Workout Program For Female Hikers

 Extra Tips

-A few additional tips to help you out:
+A few additional things to keep in mind:

-• Be consistent: Finally, consistency is essential for a successful hike.
-So while preparing, target regular workouts at least three times a week to see the best results.
+• Be consistent: Consistency is what makes a workout program actually work.
+Target regular sessions at least three times a week to see real results by the time your hike arrives.

 Good luck and happy hiking!